Berkshire: Hockey

 Phoenix Reading Hockey Club, based at Reading University, has six adult teams and a large junior development section.
 Reading Hockey Club and Sonning Hockey Club are situated close to each other near Blue Coats School.
 Slough Hockey Club is home to the Slough Ladies 1XI who play in the Women's Premier League, with five adult teams.
 In 2016, Bracknell and Wokingham Hockey Clubs merged to form South Berkshire Hockey Club.
 The team plays at Cantley Park in Wokingham and occasionally at Birch Hill, Bracknell.
 Other hockey teams in the county include Tadley, Yateley, Maidenhead, Windsor, and Newbury & Thatcham Hockey Clubs.

 Education

-Berkshire is home to the following universities: the University of Reading (which includes the Henley Business School), Imperial College (Silwood Park Campus), and the University of West London.
+Berkshire is home to the University of Reading (which includes the Henley Business School), Imperial College's Silwood Park campus, and the University of West London's Reading campus.
 It is also home to The Chartered Institute of Marketing, prestigious independent schools Ludgrove School, Eton College and Wellington College, and several grammar schools including Reading School, Kendrick School and Herschel Grammar School.